Ferroelectrically Controlled Chirality Switching of Weyl Quasiparticles

 One can see that the two polarization phases exhibit completely opposite distribution characteristics.
 Specifically, near the Weyl point $W_{1}$, the Berry curvature in the FE1 state emanates from the Weyl point [see Fig.~\ref{fig3}(c)], while in the FE2 state, it is absorbed and converges at the same Weyl point [see Fig.~\ref{fig3}(f)].
 The Berry curvatures of the other three Weyl points also exhibit similar opposite distributions in the two FE states and are consistent with their respective chiralities.

 Another important quantity associated with the chirality of Weyl points is the topological surface state.
-It has been recognized that surface states of Weyl points exhibit a helicoid band structure surrounding the surface projections of the points, which can be described by a non-compact Riemann surface~\cite{fang2016topological}.
+It has been recognized that surface states of Weyl points exhibit a helicoid band structure surrounding the surface projections of the points, which can be described by a non compact Riemann surface~\cite{fang2016topological}.
 Notably, the helicoid direction of surface states is determined by the chirality of the Weyl point, and thus it may be reversed by changing chirality.
-To verify this idea, we calculated the surface states of the (100) surface for K$_{2}$ZnBr$_{4}$ in two FE states [see Fig.~\ref{fig4}].
-In Fig.~\ref{fig4}(a)-(b), the surface BZ with projected Weyl points is presented, while Fig.~\ref{fig4}(c)-(d) show the corresponding Fermi arc states.
+To verify this idea, we calculated the surface states of the (100) surface for K$_{2}$ZnBr$_{4}$ in two FE states (see Fig.~\ref{fig4}).
+In Figs.~\ref{fig4}(a) and~\ref{fig4}(d), the surface BZ with projected Weyl points is presented, while Figs.~\ref{fig4}(b) and~\ref{fig4}(e) show the corresponding Fermi arc states.
 One can observe that in both FE1 and FE2 states, a Fermi arc connects the projection of each Weyl point to another with opposite chirality, indicating a $\pm1$ chirality of bulk Weyl points.
-However, the surface states show opposite helicoid structures in FE1 and FE2.
-For instance, considering the projected Weyl point $\overline{W}_{4}$, if the surface state around $\overline{W}_{4}$ in FE1 is defined as helicoid [see Fig.~\ref{fig4}(c)], it appears as antihelicoid in FE2 [see Fig.~\ref{fig4}(d)].
+However, the surface states exhibit opposite helicoid structures in FE1 and FE2, owing to the reversed chirality of the projected Weyl points.
+For instance, consider a closed loop $C_{1}$ surrounding $\overline{W}_{4}$ in the FE1 phase, whose surface energy dispersion exhibits a right-moving chiral edge mode emerging inside the band gap [see Fig~\ref{fig4}(c)].
+By contrast, the identical loop $C_{2}$ applied to the FE2 phase reveals a left-moving chiral edge mode in the surface dispersion [see Fig~\ref{fig4}(f)].
 This switching with opposite helicoid is also applicable to other projected Weyl points, enabling the ferroelectric switching of the helicoid direction of topological surface states.